federicobellisardi/topolity/README.md

 # Topolity

-Code for the paper *"Gravitational morphology of urban street networks"* (Bellisardi et al.).
+Code for the paper *"Mobility energetic balance frames spatial configuration of cities"* (Bellisardi et al.).

 The core hypothesis is that real cities tend to minimize the total gravitational work required for mobility: the original street network embedding sits at — or very close to — the energy minimum among all rigid translations, rotations, and scalings of the same graph.